Calcium Oxalate Bladder Stones in Dogs

 "Dogs that have developed calcium oxalate bladder stones in the past will often be fed a therapeutic diet for life."

-In addition, careful routine monitoring of the urine to detect any signs of bacterial infection is also recommended.
-Bladder X-rays and urinalysis will typically be performed one month after treatment and then every three to six months for the remainder of the dog's life.
-Dogs displaying any clinical signs such as frequent urination, urinating in unusual places, painful urination or the presence of blood in the urine should be evaluated immediately.
+The urine will be frequently monitored to detect problems early on.
+Bladder X-rays and urinalysis will typically be performed one month after treatment and then every three to six months for the remainder of the dog’s life.
+Dogs displaying any clinical signs should be evaluated immediately (e.g, frequent urination, urinating in unusual places, painful urination, or the presence of blood in the urine).
 Unfortunately, calcium oxalate stones have a somewhat high rate of recurrence, despite careful attention to diet and lifestyle.

 Related Articles